ardentryst/ardentryst/INSTALL.md

-To install a system-wide Ardentryst on your linux machine, you need to be root (administrator.)
+To install a system-wide Ardentryst on your linux machine, you need to be root (administrator).
 You can install a local copy yourself, too.

 Type